abhirl-dev/common-util-kit/README.md

-# This utility provides functions to convert color and dates between different formats in JavaScript.
+# This utility provides functions to convert color and dates between different formats in JavaScript & TypeScript.

 ## Date conversion

-- Import the common-util package into your project.
+- Import the common-utils package into your project.
 - Call the desired function from your code to convert dates as needed.

 ```